CruxConnect/crux-docs/_product_supplier/create_item.md

 product_images
 : (list) The Product Images list stores a list of images for the item, based on the available variants (SKUs)

+created
+: (string) The Created parameter is the date when the Item was added to our system.

+last_updated
+: (string) The Last Updated parameter is the date when the Item was last updated in our system.

+item_id
+: (string) The Item Identifier is the identifier for the item as provided by the supplier.
+This is the parent identifier for the child SKU; SKUs are considered children identifiers to the item_id.

 title
 : (string) The Item Title is the title for the Item